mathematica-pub/frontend-shared-packages/docs/documentation-generation.md

 ## Regenerating documentation

 1. Remove the existing Compodoc generated documentation in your local branch by running:
-   `rm -rf documentation`
+   `rm -rf documentation/[lib]`
 2. Build documentation from the current library code with Compodoc by running:
-   `npm run compodoc:build`
+   `npm run compodoc:build:viz-components` or `npm run compodoc:build:ui-components`
-3. Ensure that `documentation-structure.yml` is up to date.
+3. Ensure that `documentation-structure.yml` for the library is up to date.
 4. Parse the newly generated Compodoc documentation in to documentation assets for the Demo App by
+   running:
+   `pipenv run python projects/demo-app/documentation-generator/documentation-parser.py --viz-components` or
-   running: `pipenv run python projects/demo-app/documentation-generator/documentation-parser.py`
+   `pipenv run python projects/demo-app/documentation-generator/documentation-parser.py --ui-components` depending on which library's documentation you want to build.